thirraz/the-wild-oasis/application-plannning/app-features-and-requirements.md

 ## Cabins

--  app neeeds a table view with all cabins, showing the cabin photo, name, capacity, price, and current discount
+-  (DONE) app neeeds a table view with all cabins, showing the cabin photo, name, capacity, price, and current discount

--  users should be able to update or delete a cabin, and to create new cabin (including uploading a photo)
+-  (DONE) users should be able to update or delete a cabin, and to create new cabin (including uploading a photo)

 ## Bookings